antibagr/antibagr/README.md

 </div>

-### <div align="center">Hi, I'm Anthony!
+### <div align="center">Hi, I'm Rudolf!
 Look at my pinned repositories below to view some of my latest works!</div>

-- 🐙 whois: Ex-Intema.ai Senior Backend Developer with 4+ years of commercial development
+- 🐙 whois: Ex-Intema.ai Senior Backend Developer with 5+ years of commercial development

 - 👀 Looking for: for new opportunities -> [connect with me](#connect-with-me)